Antonelli takes fourth win in a row after Russell retires in Canada

 Russell, starting on pole, had fought for the lead with Antonelli in a thrilling wheel-to-wheel battle before coming to a halt by the side of the track on the 30th of 68 laps at Montreal's Circuit Gilles Villeneuve.

-Red Bull's Max Verstappen was a close third to take his team's first podium of the season.
+Red Bull's Max Verstappen was a close third, overtaken by Hamilton in the closing laps, to take his team's first podium of the season.

 Antonelli increased his lead over Russell from 18 to 43 points after five grands prix, all won by Mercedes, and three Saturday sprints.

+"Just everything turned off all of a sudden," he said.
+"Just went into the corner, engine stopped, no electronics, no proper braking.

+"I'm pretty damned frustrated with what's happened but what more can I do?"

-Ferrari's Charles Leclerc finished fourth as the last unlapped driver with Isack Hadjar fifth for Red Bull and Franco Colapinto continuing to score big points with sixth for Alpine.
+Ferrari's Charles Leclerc finished an unhappy fourth, despite a half-spin, as the last unlapped driver with Isack Hadjar fifth for Red Bull - after two penalties - and Franco Colapinto continuing to score big points with sixth for Alpine.

 Liam Lawson was seventh for Racing Bulls, ahead of Alpine's Pierre Gasly, Williams' Carlos Sainz and Haas's Oliver Bearman.